Here's the thing...

 PPS: Write off the price of this course!
 Yes, it qualifies as professional training for yoga instructors, yoga therapists, pilates teachers, dance teachers, professional dancers and other movement professionals.
-Meet your hourly training requirements with Leslie - and deduct the fees when you do your taxes...
+Meet your hourly training requirements with Amy - and deduct the fees when you do your taxes...

 If cashflow's a concern:

-Monthly payments make it easy to fit this course into your continuing education budget.
+Enrolling in one trimester at a time makes it easy to fit this course into your continuing education budget.